mljar/mercury/README.md

 Mercury is a perfect tool to convert Python notebook to web app and share with non-programmers.

-- You can add interactive widgets to your notebook by defining the YAML header.
+- You define interactive widgets for your notebook with the YAML header.
-- Your users can change the input, execute the notebook and save results.
+- Your users can change the widgets values, execute the notebook and save result (as html file).
 - You can hide your code to not scare your (non-coding) collaborators.
 - Easily deploy to any server.